 The respondents were also asked if there was anything about the training that could have been better.
-Few expressed any criticism.
-It included pointing to the need to target more people from rural areas and to complete the training with direct supervision of the trainees at their workplaces.
-Some of the criticism was also directed at the Ethiopian healthcare system and too little attention given to prehospital care by its architects.
+A few expressed criticism,pointing to the need to target more people from rural areas and to complete the training with direct supervision of the trainees at their workplaces.
+Some of the criticism was also directed at the Ethiopian healthcare system and the lack of attention given to prehospital care by its architects.
 Most respondents expressed their gratitude, asked for refresher training and suggested broadening its scope.
 The respondents recognized the importance of prehospital care and believed the skills should be disseminated as widely as possible.

-$\mathcal{D}\mathcal{D}$ You are always welcome, and your support is crucial for our expansive prehospital care center.
+You are always welcome, and your support is crucial for our expansive prehospital care center.
 But, It's important to identify the specific audience for prehospital care training, particularly focusing on healthcare providers working in that setting.
 Training should be targeted towards paramedics and emergency department staff to ensure relevance and effectiveness.
 This way, we can reach a broader audience and enhance our prehospital care setting.
-M, 3 years of experience

-$\mathcal{D}\mathcal{D}$ ...ensuring equipment reaches the intended location needs attention.
+...ensuring equipment reaches the intended location needs attention.
 While improvements have been made, there's a need to focus on monitoring the program's continuity and sustainability.
 To prevent programs from phasing out after their [PCPM staff and instructors] departure, it's recommended to consider agreements with a third party or hiring a monitoring and evaluation officer locally, which would be highly beneficial.

-$\nabla$ Adding to my previous point, I must highlight the exceptional quality of the equipment used during the training.
+Adding to my previous point, I must highlight the exceptional quality of the equipment used during the training.
 Although our country's prehospital infrastructure poses limitations on practicing everything directly on patients, the program provided us with valuable exposure to nearly authentic case scenarios, enriching our training experience.
-M, 3 years of experience

-The respondents clearly cared about maintaining the new skills up to date and applying them.
-Their concerns over the possible resistance of their institutions to developing prehospital care or efforts at making sure all equipment is put to good use show that they agree with the project's objectives, but did not trust the managers of the healthcare system fully.
-Perhaps, more activities directed at management and oriented towards supporting an institutional change should be considered for similar projects in the future.
-A number of respondents, in their replies to different questions, suggested also that they would benefit greatly from the trainers' supervision of their work at their places of employment.
-Such activities would definitely help ensuring the training is fully compatible with the institutional setting and with the equipment available.
+The respondents clearly cared about maintaining their new skills, keeping them up to date and applying them.
+Their concerns over the possible resistance of their institutions to developing prehospital care or efforts at making sure all equipment is put to good use show that they agree with the project's objectives but did not trust the managers of the healthcare system fully.
+More activities directed at management and oriented towards supporting an institutional change should be considered for similar projects in the future.
+A number of respondents, in their replies to different questions, suggested that they would benefit greatly from the trainers' supervision of their work at their places of employment.
+Such activities would definitely help to ensure the training is fully compatible with the institutional setting and with the equipment available.